Cambrian Heritage Railways: Operations

-The CHR currently operates trains on a short stretch of line in Oswestry and on the former CRT Llynclys South to Pant line.
+The CHR currently operates trains on two stretches of line: between Oswestry–Weston Wharf, and between Llynclys South–Penygarreg Lane Halt on the former CRT Llynclys South to Pant line.

 The CHR has moved the museum collections of the CRS into Oswestry station, while retaining the former goods shed as an engine and rolling stock restoration point.
 CHR is also restoring more of the railway infrastructure in Oswestry to operational condition, and since 2006 has restored the former Oswestry South Signal Box, thanks to a £22,000 grant from the Oswestry Visitor Facilities Infrastructure fund.

 The first steam passenger services ran on the CHR on 24 August 2007, with a DMU trailer coach worked by ex-Hams Hall Peckett No. 1738/1928 on loan for two weekends from the Kingfisher Line.
 It was the first steam locomotive at Llynclys since the closure of the Oswestry-Welshpool section of the Cambrian in 1964.

 Extension developments

 The Cambrian Heritage Railway is extending and repairing track from Llynclys South northwards towards Oswestry to enable trains to run into the former Cambrian Railway headquarters at Oswestry.
 The line between Llynclys Junction and the A483 level crossing at Weston on the Oswestry bypass was largely cleared and was visited by HM Railways Inspectorate in September 2009 with recommendations made.

 Additional working-party activities have concentrated on the eastern edge of Dolgoch housing estate between Porth-y-waen and Llynclys and the A483 road bridge at Llynclys.
 Efforts are soon expected to be directed from the Dolgoch housing estate west towards Blodwel, which will link up with an already cleared section at Porth-y-waen.

-Recent work has concentrated on reinstating track from the current railhead south of Oswestry station, aimed at reaching Weston Wharf, the location of a craft brewery and other recreational facilities.
+Recent work has concentrated on reinstating track from then railhead south of Oswestry station, to Weston Wharf, where there is a craft brewery and other recreational facilities.
 Before this extension was realised, work was required prior to track being re-laid: the replacement of the Middleton Road Footbridge; lowering of the trackbed under Gasworks Bridge; and the replacement of the Cattle Creep girders beyond Travis Perkins.

 By December 2018, ballast was laid from the current railhead to Gasworks Bridge and from the Cattle Creep north to near the bridleway crossing at Travis Perkins.
 Concrete sleepers were laid from the railhead to where the sewer passes under the track, at which point steel sleepers were laid.
 Concrete sleepers had also been laid for about 200m north from the Cattle Creep.
 Work progressed, using mechanical help, in spacing and aligning the sleepers.

 Early in 2019, a contractor fixed the rail-bearing chairs to the concrete slab under Gasworks Bridge.
 Work on Gasworks Bridge was completed and trains can run under it.
 Track has been laid at Weston Wharf after the rolling stock that was stored there had been moved.
 Sections for the new station at Weston Wharf were delivered and installed.
 The extension to Weston was completed and opened for service on 2 April 2022.